 We have been waiting for SAP to pull a rabbit out of their hat for eight years, but no rabbit has been forthcoming.
 We have debated SAP resources for years, as we covered in the article How to Deflect That You Were Wrong About HANA.
 It is clear that those people either had no idea what they were talking about or were lying.
 On the other hand, many people in SAP think they are doing their job if they simply repeat SAP points.
 One of the biggest disseminators of false information around HANA, John Appleby, who we have lampooned in multiple articles, including How John Appleby Was so Wrong About His HANA Predictions, seems to have disappeared from the publishing scene.

 And all of those people look quite a bit silly right about now.
 Finally, the book is closed on whether SAP has any database knowledge that is not far superior to other database vendors.
 SAP does not.

 That article on deflecting about being wrong about HANA was written back in 2016, and HANA defenders have become increasingly scarce.

 The Reality of Future HANA Development

-So for customers of HANA that are stuck with their purchase and prospects, there is now a very low probability of future improvement in HANA that will allow it to meet its design goals.
+So for HANA customers stuck with their purchase and prospects, there is now a very low probability of future improvement in HANA that will allow it to meet its design goals.
 HANA is still not stable, and this is eight years into its introduction.
 The problems at this point can’t be chalked up to “getting the bugs out.”

 This is why we are issuing this specific warning that the jig is up.
-SAP has been successful in getting short term money out of HANA, but this is not a sustainable strategy.
+SAP has successfully got short-term money out of HANA, but this is not a sustainable strategy.
 And HANA overall has been a massive distraction for SAP.